Lai In-jaw

-Lai In-jaw (賴英照 (Lōa Eng-chiàu, Laì Yīnzhaò)) is a politician in the Republic of China.
-He was the former President of the Judicial Yuan as well as Chief Justice of the Constitutional Court of the Republic of China.
-He was the senior advisor to President Chen Shui-Bian for a short time before taking his position in Judicial Yuan.
+Lai In-jaw (賴英照 (Lōa Eng-chiàu, Laì Yīnzhaò)) is a Taiwanese politician and jurist who was the former president of the Judicial Yuan as well as Chief Justice of the Constitutional Court.
+He was the senior advisor to President Chen Shui-bian for a short time before taking his position in the Judicial Yuan.

 Early life and education

 Lai was born in Jiaoxi Township, Yilan County.
+As a child, his father gifted him a copy of Three Hundred Tang Poems, which he memorized.
+He achieved outstanding grades in primary school and enrolled in a five-year degree program at the Taiwan Provincial Ilan School of Agriculture and Forestry (now National Ilan University).
+After graduating, he completed mandatory military service in the Republic of China Armed Forces and simultaneously studied for the college entrance exam.

-He went to read law in the night school division of National Chung Hsing University (now National Taipei University) after graduating from Taiwan Provincial Ilan School of Agriculture and Forestry (now National Ilan University).
-After finishing his study in 1973, Lai proceeded to the National Taiwan University and completed a master's degree in law in 1976.
+Upon finishing military service, Lai was admitted to study law at National Chung Hsing University, where he attended night classes, worked for the National Youth Division of Taiwan and the Taipei City Government, and graduated as valedictorian.
+After earning a Bachelor of Laws (LL.B.) in 1973, Lai proceeded to the National Taiwan University and completed a Master of Laws (LL.M.) in 1976.

-Lai then went to the United States to enroll in Harvard University.
-He studied under Louis Loss.
-He earned another master's degree and a doctoral degree in 1977 and 1981 respectively.
+Lai then went to the United States to enroll in Harvard University, where he studied under law professor Louis Loss.
+He earned another Master of Laws (LL.M.) and a Doctor of Juridical Science (S.J.D.) in 1977 and 1981, respectively, from Harvard Law School.
+His doctoral dissertation was titled, "Legal problems of parent-subsidiary corporations in Taiwan".

 Career

 Lai taught at the College of Law and Business, National Chung Hsing University (now National Taipei University) from 1981 to 1984.
 After that, he took up various government posts in the Ministry of Finance.
 In October 2000 during the first term of President Chen Shui-bian, he became the Vice Premier under Premier Chang Chun-hsiung.
 He was succeeded by Lin Hsin-i in February 2002.

-Appointed by President Chen in 2007, Lai was promoted to the President of Judicial Yuan, after serving as a judge since 2003.
+Appointed by President Chen in 2007, Lai was promoted to the president of Judicial Yuan, after serving as a judge since 2003.
 He stepped down in July 2010 as a result of corruption scandal among four judges of Taiwan Higher Court.
-He turned down the offer of Senior Advisors to the Office of the President of the Republic of China in the same year.
+He turned down the offer of senior advisors to the office of the president of the Republic of China in the same year.

 Lai now serves as a lecture professor of National Chung Hsing University, National Taipei University and Chung Yuan Christian University.